-The Plan is organised into one main segment which operates solely for the provision of superannuation benefits to employees of Qantas Airways Limited.
+The Plan is organised into one main segment which operates solely for the provision of superannuation benefits to employees of Qantas Airways Limited and its controlled entities.
 The Plan also operates from one reportable geographic segment being Australia, from where its activities are managed.
 Consequently, no segment reporting is provided in the Plan's financial statements.